 Networking is a critical function within a Kubernetes cluster, and Kube-proxy serves as its backbone.
 It runs on each Worker node, handling all networking tasks.
 Kube-proxy manages service discovery, load balancing, and routing.
 It reads services and endpoints information from the ‘etcd’ store to dynamically update its rules.
 This ensures that network requests reach the right services and Pods.
 Kube-proxy can work in different modes, including User Space, iptables, and IPVS, each with its own set of capabilities and limitations.

-Regardless of which one you choose, the Container Runtime takes care of pulling images from a registry, unpacking them, and running them as containers.
+No matter your choice, the container runtime handles pulling images, unpacking them, and running them as containers.
 It interacts closely with the Kubelet, which instructs it to start, stop, or restart containers based on the desired state.

 Data storage in Kubernetes is managed through Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).
 PVs are like long-term storage units that exist independently of any Pod lifecycle.
 PVCs, on the other hand, are requests for these storage units.
-When a Pod needs to interact with persistent storage, it uses a PVC to claim a specific amount of storage space from a PV.
+When a Pod requires persistent storage, it uses a PVC to claim specific storage space from a PV.
 This mechanism allows for data persistence across Pod restarts, ensuring data integrity and availability.

 Networking is a cornerstone in Kubernetes Architecture.
 It performs an important role in communication between Pods, services, and the external world.
 Given its complexity, understanding Kubernetes networking can be challenging.
 This section aims to simplify it by breaking down its core elements.